chinapedia/wikipedia.abstract.en/Page/Coptic_Orthodox_Church_of_Alexandria.md

 Muslim conquest of Egypt

-Bischop_of_Faras.jpgn wall painting depicting a Nubian bishop and Virgin Mary (11th century)]] The Muslim invasion of Egypt took place in AD 639.
+n wall painting depicting a Nubian bishop and Virgin Mary (11th century)]] The Muslim invasion of Egypt took place in AD 639.
 Despite the political upheaval, the Egyptian population remained mainly Christian.
 However, gradual conversions to Islam over the centuries had changed Egypt from a Christian to a largely Muslim country by the end of the 12th century.[17]
 Egypt's Umayyad rulers taxed Christians at a higher rate than Muslims, driving merchants towards Islam and undermining the economic base of the Coptic Church.[18]
 Although the Coptic Church did not disappear, the Umayyad tax policies made it difficult for the church to retain the Egyptian elites.[19]

 Under Islamic rule (640–1800)